openfun/handbook/git.md

 Historically, we use [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) for internal projects.
 You will find plenty of resources on the web about this workflow, so in a few words:

 * the `master` branch is considered as a stable and always deployable branch,
-* every commit to this branch is tagged,
 * the `develop` branch is a working branch where developped features are merged,
 * contributors have to work on feature-branch that will target the `develop` branch,
-* hotfix and release branches are merged to `master` and back-ported to `develop`.
+* hotfix and release branches are merged to `master` and back-ported to `develop`,
+* release branches create tags on the master branch when they are closed.

 ## Working with forges